What is a psychiatric evaluation?

-A comprehensive psychiatric evaluation may be needed to diagnose emotional, behavioral,
+A psychiatric evaluation may be needed to diagnose emotional, behavioral, or developmental

-or developmental disorders.
-An evaluation of a child, adolescent, or adult is made
+disorders.
+An evaluation of a child, teen, or adult is based physical, social, thinking

 Who is evaluated?